SmithBradleyC/jsPsych_Online_Experiments/uManitoba_Server/README.md

 - These instructions will be difficult for those not familiar with programming or hosting their own website
 - Dealing with file/folder permissions and server access can be a bit of a pain unless you are willing to allow to give read, write, and execute permissions to all files
-- Although this method is firmly an open science method, it's not as common as posting to a GitHub repository
+- Although this method is firmly an open science method, it's not as accessible as posting to a GitHub repository